terribedore/gwg-r2-fend-project7-neighborhood-map/project_requirements/strategy.md

 201901/23
 Right so I am (as usual) making this more difficult than it needs to be.
 Foursquare API.
 Coffee Shops.
+(MAYBE insert filter to omit all Starbucks).
 Boom.
 Graduate (I hope!)

 2019/01/19
 I am going to look at a select group of places called "free date ideas" in the San Antonio, TX area.
 This allows me to /\[fairly] easily reuse Lessons 7 and 8 from Part 5 by converting it into a react app.